 Meet new friends.
 Make new memories.
 Share similar experiences with students who, like you, have just arrived at Bemidji State.

 All new first-year students participate in the First-Year Residential Experience program (FYRE), which provides a unique academic and social experience specifically designed for first-year students.
-We assign all first-year students with a roommate to live in groups with other first-year students in Oak or Tamarack Hall.
+Students have the opportunity to live with a roommate in a double room along with other first-year students in Oak or Tamarack Hall.
 Together you explore BSU and help each other adapt to college life.

 You’ll have the chance to learn more about the FYRE program and opportunities when you arrive on campus for the New Student Orientation.

 - An individualized orientation program designed exclusively for FYRE students